Gift Icon

 As part of the NHTSA's efforts to address this issue, the agency recently announced that it is focusing on improving safety in commercial vehicles by targeting fatigue-related crashes.

-The U.S. National Transport Safety Board (NTSB) also recognizes fatigue as a leading cause of fatal accidents involving large trucks.
+The U.S. National Transport Safety Board (NTSB) also recognizes exhaustion as a leading cause of fatal large truck accidents.
 The NTSB estimates that fatigue contributes to about 20% of these types of crashes.

-In addition to being unsafe, fatigued driving is expensive.
+Fatigued driving is unsafe and expensive.
 It costs $1 billion annually in direct medical expenses alone.
 The indirect expenses, such as missed productivity, property damage, and other losses, are not included in this sum.

-Long-haul truck drivers are particularly vulnerable to fatigue because they spend long periods away from home.
+Long-haul truck operator are particularly vulnerable to weariness because they spend long periods away from home.
 They may have little opportunity to get enough rest before heading out again.

 There are roughly three million truckers who must follow the hours-of-service regulations, including one million long-haul drivers.
 Long-haul truckers drive more than 500 miles per day, which means they often work 12-hour shifts.